Live Life More Comfortably by Relieving Your Shoulder Pain

 Contact us for effective shoulder pain relief

 Shoulder pain may be taking over your life, but it doesn’t have to!
-Our Dunes Plaza and Sand Creek physical therapy practice will provide you with the assistance you require to resume doing the things you enjoy without pain.
+Our Dunes Plaza, Willowcreek Rd and Sand Creek physical therapy practice will provide you with the assistance you require to resume doing the things you enjoy without pain.